metahkg/metahkg-web/README.md

 # Metahkg Web

 This is the metahkg web app.
-For backend api, please refer to [metahkg/metahkg-server](https://gitlab.com/metahkg/metahkg-server).
+See the [metahkg polyrepo](https://gitlab.com/metahkg/metahkg).

 stable: [metahkg.org](https://metahkg.org)